fullmetalbrackets/blog/src/content/blog/reverse-proxy-nginx-pihole.md

     restart: unless-stopped
 ```

-Be sure to type in your own local path to where you want Nginx Proxy Manager's directory to live in your server, e.g. `/opt/docker/nginxproxymanager/data`, etc. Using volumes as shown in the compose file example above makes your configuration files persistent and easy to migrate, so I highly recommend it.
+_Be sure to type in your own local paths_ to where you want Nginx Proxy Manager's directory to live in your server, e.g. `/opt/docker/nginxproxymanager/data`, etc. Using volumes as shown in the compose file example above makes your configuration files persistent and easy to migrate, so I highly recommend it.

-Now run the command `docker-compose up -d` (using the `-d` flag has it run in the background as a daemon) within the same directory where the compose file is located to create the container.
+Now run the command `docker compose up -d` (using the `-d` flag has it run in the background as a daemon) within the same directory where the compose file is located to create the container.

 If you are running **Portainer** and want to create the container from within it's UI -- rather than creating the compose file and using commands in the terminal -- do the following:

 1. In the Portainer UI, go into your environment and click **Stacks** from the sidebar.
 2. Click the **+ Add Stack** button at the top-left.
-Name the stack, copy and paste the contents of the `docker-compose.yml` above into the web editor.
+Name the stack, copy and paste the contents of the `compose.yaml` above into the web editor.
 3. Once done, scroll down and click the **Deploy the stack** button.

 Whichever method you use, wait a few moments while the image is downloaded and the container is created.
 Once it's up and running (you should not encounter any issues as long as ports **80** and **443** are not in use by another service) move on to the next part.